TeamCharles/customer-service/README.md

-# Bangazon Workforce Management
+# Bangazon Customer Service

 ## Dependencies

-To ensure that the  Bangazon Workforce Management App works as intended make sure that you have the following dependencies and technologies on your local machine
+To ensure that the  Bangazon Customer Service App works as intended make sure that you have the following dependencies and technologies on your local machine

 - dotnet